healeycodes/among-us-friends/README.md

 <br>

-The data source is a Google Sheets file where I store the crew names, imposter names, and the winner (crew/imposter).
+The data source is a Google Sheets file where I store the crew names, impostor names, and the winner (crew/impostor).

 ![A Google Sheets file](https://github.com/healeycodes/among-us-friends/blob/main/public/sheets.png)

 Enter data starting at C4 downwards.
 The rows should be 14 cells long.

-10 player slots (which should be left empty if you have less than 10), 2 slots for the imposters (the names are repeated from the player list), 1 slot for the winner ('crew' or 'imposter'), and 1 slot for the map short name.
+10 player slots (which should be left empty if you have less than 10), 2 slots for the impostors (the names are repeated from the player list), 1 slot for the winner ('crew' or 'impostor'), and 1 slot for the map short name.

 E.g.